mukaiizawa/Paren/man/man7/paren-tutorial.md

 In exploratory programming, it's as important to avoid premature specification as premature optimization.

 The most exciting thing lists can represent is code.
-The lists you build with cons are the same things programs are made out of.
+The lists you build with `cons` are the same things programs are made out of.
 This means you can write programs that write programs.
 The usual way to do this is with something called a macro.
 We'll get to those later.
 First, functions.

+## Function
 We've already seen some functions: `+`, `cons`, `car`, and `cdr`.
-You can define new ones with def, which takes a symbol to use as the name, a list of symbols representing the parameters, and then zero or more expressions called the body.
+You can define new ones with `function`, which takes a symbol to use as the name, a list of symbols representing the parameters, and then zero or more expressions called the body.
 When the function is called, those expressions will be evaluated in order with the symbols in the body temporarily set ("bound") to the corresponding argument.
 Whatever the last expression returns will be returned as the value of the call.

 Here's a function that takes two numbers and returns their average:

-    ) (def average (x y)
+    ) (function average (x y)
         (/ (+ x y) 2))
-    #<procedure: average>
+    average
     ) (average 2 4)
     3

-The body of the function consists of one expression, (/ (+ x y) 2).
+The body of the function consists of one expression, `(/ (+ x y) 2)`.
 It's common for functions to consist of one expression; in purely functional code (code with no side-effects) they always do.

-Notice that def, like `<-` doesn't evaluate all its arguments.
+Notice that `function`, like `<-` doesn't evaluate all its arguments.
 It is another of those operators with its own evaluation rule.

-What's the strange-looking object returned as the value of the def expression?
-That's what a function looks like.
 In Paren, as in most Lisps, functions are a data type, just like numbers or strings.

-As the literal representation of a string is a series of characters surrounded by double quotes, the literal representation of a function is a list consisting of the symbol fn, followed by its parameters, followed by its body.
+As the literal representation of a string is a series of characters surrounded by double quotes, the literal representation of a function is a list consisting of the symbol `f`, followed by its parameters, followed by its body.
 So you could represent a function to return the average of two numbers as:

+    ) average
-    ) (fn (x y) (/ (+ x y) 2))
+    (f (x y) (/ (+ x y) 2))
-    #<procedure>

 There's nothing semantically special about named functions as there is in some other languages.
-All def does is basically this:
+All function does is basically this:

-    ) (<- average (fn (x y) (/ (+ x y) 2)))
+    ) (<- average (f (x y) (/ (+ x y) 2)))
-    #<procedure: average>

-And of course you can use a literal function wherever you could use a symbol whose value is one, e.g.

-    ) ((fn (x y) (/ (+ x y) 2)) 2 4)
+    (f (x y) (/ (+ x y) 2))
+    ) (average 2 4)
     3

-This expression has three elements, (fn (x y) (/ (+ x y) 2)), which yields a function that returns averages, and the numbers 2 and 4.
-So when you evaluate all three expressions and pass the values of the second and third to the value of the first, you pass 2 and 4 to a function that returns averages, and the result is 3.

-There's one thing you can't do with functions that you can do with data types like symbols and strings: you can't print them out in a way that could be read back in.
-The reason is that the function could be a closure; displaying closures is a tricky problem.

-In Paren, data structures can be used wherever functions are, and they behave as functions from indices to whatever's stored there.
-So to get the first element of a string you say:

-    ) ("foo" 0)
-    #\f

-That return value is what a literal character looks like, incidentally.

-Expressions with data structures in functional position also work as the first argument to `<-`

-    ) (<- s "foo")
-    "foo"
-    ) (<- (s 0) #\m)
-    #\m
+There is an operator `let` to set temporary variables.

-    ) s
+    ) (let (x 1)
-    "moo"

-There are two commonly used operators for establishing temporary variables, let and with.
-The first is for just one variable.

-    ) (let (x 1) (+ x (* x 2)))
+        (+ x (* x 2)))
     3

-To bind multiple variables, use with.

-    ) (let (x 3 y 4) (sqrt (+ (expt x 2) (expt y 2))))
+    ) (let (x 3 y 4)
+        (sqrt (+ (pow x 2) (pow y 2))))
     5

 So far we've only had things printed out implicity as a result of evaluating them.
 The standard way to print things out in the middle of evaluation is with pr or prn.
 They take multiple arguments and print them in order; prn also prints a newline at the end.
 Here's a variant of average that tells us what its arguments were:

-    ) (def average (x y)
+    ) (function average (x y)
            (prn "my arguments were: " (list x y))
            (/ (+ x y) 2))
     *** redefining average